bentwheel/lgbtq-retirement-meps-analysis/README.md

-population-level estimates that are computed by applying weights to very small cross-sectional subsets of the MEPS respondent data, especially when the subpopulation of interest (in our case, LGBTQ+ individuals over age 65) was sampled across, and will be ultimately weighted by, demographic strata that have little to do with the demographic subsets we are attempting to study in this essay.
+population-level estimates that are computed by applying weights to very small cross-sectional subsets of the MEPS respondent data, especially when the subpopulation of interest (in our case, LGBTQ+ individuals over age 65) was sampled across demographic strata that have little to do with the demographic subsets we are attempting to study in this paper.

 ## Population-level Estimates Before Pooling